hershyz/ev3_code/README.md

-# gsmst-adv-physics-and-robotics
-All RobotC code for the EV3 challenges for the first year of GSMST Advanced Physics and Robotics
+All RobotC code for the EV3 challenges for the first year of GSMST Advanced Physics and Robotic